dima2/ScriptExec/README.md

 Because ScriptExec was created for demo purposes following functionality wasn't implemented:

-* Script maximum count in memory
+* Script maximum count in memory limitation.
+Can be simply implemented by using ehcache
 * User roles limitation (i.e. restriction of deletion of files etc)

 ##Tests

 To run unit tests:

     mvn test

 To run integration tests (note that it OS specific, and requires Linux to run):

     mvn verify

 ##Compilation

 To compile application and run application:

     mvn clean compile exec:java

 To create jar:

     mvn clean compile assembly:single

 To run jar use (8080 is optional parameter to define port of embeded server):

     java -jar ScriptExec.jar 8080